Moscow ends self-proclaimed ceasefire, vows to press ahead in Ukraine

-Jan 8 (Reuters) - Russia's overnight bombing of regions in eastern Ukraine killed at least one, local officials said on Sunday, after Moscow ended a self-declared Christmas ceasefire and vowed to push on with combat until it reaches a victory over its neighbour.
+Jan 8 (Reuters) - Russia's bombing of regions in eastern Ukraine killed at least two people overnight, local officials said on Sunday, after Moscow ended a self-declared Christmas ceasefire and vowed to push on with combat until it reaches a victory over its neighbour.

-President Vladimir Putin ordered on Friday a 36-hour ceasefire along the line of contact to observe Russia and Ukraine's Orthodox Christmas, which fell on Saturday.
-Ukraine had rejected the truce, and there was shelling along the frontline.
+President Vladimir Putin ordered a 36-hour ceasefire along the line of contact from Friday at midday to observe Russia and Ukraine's Orthodox Christmas, which fell on Saturday.

-A 50-year-old man died in the northeastern region of Kharkiv as a result of Russia's shelling, Oleh Sinehubov, the governor of the region said on the Telegram messaging app.
-The news came minutes after midnight in Moscow.
+Ukraine rejected the truce, and the general staff of Ukraine's armed forces said Russian troops had shelled dozens of positions and settlements along the front line on Saturday.

 Most Ukrainian Orthodox Christians have traditionally celebrated Christmas on Jan.
 7, as have Orthodox Christians in Russia.
 But this year, the Orthodox Church of Ukraine, the country's largest, allowed also for a Dec.
 25 celebration.
 Still, many observed the holiday on Saturday, flocking into churches and cathedrals.

-The Kremlin said that Moscow will press ahead with what it calls a "special military operation" in Ukraine and which Kyiv and its Western allies call an unprovoked aggression to grab land.
+The Kremlin said Moscow will press ahead with what it calls a "special military operation" in Ukraine, an invasion that it launched on Feb.
+24 and that Kyiv and its Western allies call an unprovoked aggression to grab land.

 "The tasks set by the president (Putin) for the special military operation will still be fulfilled," the Russian state TASS agency quoted Putin's first deputy chief of staff, Sergei Kiriyenko, as saying.